Jivanmukta: Significance

 The Advaita philosophy rests on the premise that noumenally the Absolute alone exists, Nature, Souls and God are all merged in the Absolute; the Universe is one, that there is no difference within it, or without it; Brahman is alike throughout its structure, and the knowledge of any part of it is the knowledge of the whole (Brihadarānyaka Upanishad II.4.6-14), and, since all causation is ultimately due to Brahman, since everything beside Brahman is an appearance, the Atman is the only entity that exists and nothing else.
 All elements emanated from the Atman (Taittirīya Upanishad II.1) and all existence is based on Intellect (Aitareya Upanishad III.3).
 The universe created by Brahman from a part of itself is thrown out and re-absorbed by the Immutable Brahman (Mundaka Upanishad I.1.7).
 Therefore, the Jīva (the individual self) is non-different from Brahman (the supreme Self), and the Jīva, never bound, is ever liberated.
 Through Self-consciousness one gains the knowledge of existence and realizes Brahman.

+Karma and jivanmukti

+In karma theory, actions are classified as prarabhda (ripened, already bearing results), samcita (accumulated but not yet active), and anagata (future).
+Future and accumulated karma may be altered or destroyed, but prarabhda karma must be experienced once it has begun.
+According to Vijnanabhikshu and other Vedanta, Samkhya, and Yoga thinkers, liberating knowledge destroys samcita karma but not prarabhda, leading to jivanmukti.
+In this state, the jiva has attained liberating knowledge and continues to live in the body until the ripened karmas are exhausted and no new karma is generated.